ScootPad Glossary of Terms

 Coins: Rewards earned by students for answering questions correctly on the platform or awarded to them by teachers through assignment reviews, behavior logging, etc.

-Colors: Pre-approved background colors students can purchase for 10 coins which affect their view/color scheme inside their accounts
+Colors: Pre-approved background colors students can purchase for ten coins which affect their view/color scheme inside their accounts

-Concept: Collection of items and lessons which address a certain skill that is aligned to one or more standards – multiple concepts can be tied to a single standard
+Concept: Collection of items and lessons that address a certain skill that is aligned to one or more standards – multiple concepts can be tied to a single standard

 Concept Improvement: Concepts assigned by the teacher based on concepts identified as needing additional instruction/support – generally assigned to individual students or small groups of students